SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **comment**: Space for an individual comment, e.g. an indication of which measure this component belongs to.
 - **active**: Specifies whether the storage shall be included to the model.
 0 = inactive, 1 = active.
 - **bus**: Specifies which bus the storage is connected to.
+- **existing capacity/(kW)**: Previously installed capacity of the storage.
+- **min. investment capacity/(kW)**: Minimum storage capacity to be installed.
+- **max. investment capacity/(kW)**: Maximum in addition to existing capacity, installable storage capacity.
+- **periodical costs /(CU/a)**: Costs incurred per kW for investments within the time horizon.
+- **periodical constraint costs /(CU/a)**: Only if considering constraints.
+Costs incurred per kW for investments within the time horizon referring to the constraint limit set in the "energysystem" sheet.
+- **Non-Convex Investment**: Specifies whether the investment capacity should be defined as a mixed-integer variable, i.e. whether the model can decide whether NOTHING OR THE INVESTMENT should be implemented.
+- **Fix Investment Costs /(CU/a)**: Fixed costs of non-convex investments (in addition to the periodic costs)
 - **input/capacity ratio (invest)**: Indicates the performance with which the memory can be charged.
 - **output/capacity ratio (invest)**: Indicates the performance with which the memory can be discharged.
 - **capacity loss**: Indicates the storage loss per time unit.